26 January 2019, 22:02

 I’m in Seam Reap now, and I got in a bit of trouble at Angkor.
 I climbed the wrong thing and was taken to a covered area to be talked to by a security guard and a man wearing a “Police” hat.
-They were nice and talked about heritage, while also reprimanding me for my actions.
+They were friendly and talked about heritage while also reprimanding me for my actions.
 “I’m sorry, I did not know,” I repeated.

 There are four salamanders/geckos on the walls in my hostel.
 I’m sitting at a table in the bar area, and there’s some house music playing, but I have my headphones in, and I’m listening/watching LTAT, the Saturday episode of Rhett & Link.

 12:12 This is nowhere I ever thought I’d be Beside a tree Sitting on the banks Of Trapeang Srah Sang A little lake several kilometers Northeast of Angkor Wat.
 I took off My shoes and socks Waded in, snapped a photo.
 Prayed a poem, wrote it down After fingering the dirt and mud Between my toes.

 14:18 Sitting cross-legged on Ta Keo A temple-mountain-pyramid Possibly the first to be built Entirely of sandstone by ancient Khmers.
 I’ve seen what I came here to see— but maybe there’s more to come.
 My Giant mountain bike has carried me far— through a dark jungle on roads of pavement & sand.
 I will read, now, before heading “home.”